 I had always had a fascination with the Pacific and the nations that border it so it was natural for me to be more than inquisitive about the story of the Hawaii Clipper and how it was lost under mysterious circumstances.
 After reading Charlie Hill’s book, Fix on the Rising Sun and Ronald Jackson’s China Clipper, I became enthralled with this historical event that I knew very little about.
 It seemed like a romantic notion to hunt for such a long-lost relic, so call me a romantic then.
 The hunt was on.

-Thus, I decided to dabble, then dig, then actively pursue any and all explanations of its disappearance.
+Thus, I decided to dabble, then dig, then actively pursue any and all explanations of it’s disappearance.
 What you see here is a collection of my ongoing process of discovery.
 Having stood on the very spots that are thought to be the final resting places of the passengers and crew of the Hawaii Clipper, I knew I was on to something.
-This quest has become a life altering event because I have gotten to meet intriguing new people, visit locations I had only read about in books and answered question I had long given up on.
-This journey has never been a solitary one, and I thank the numerous people who have graced me with their kindness, to help complete an effort none of us thought would take well over fifteen years to complete.
+This quest has become a life-altering event because I have gotten to meet intriguing new people, visit locations I had only read about in books and answered questions I had long given up on.
+This journey has never been a solitary one, and I thank the numerous people who have graced me with their kindness, to help complete an effort none of us thought would take well over sixteen years to complete.